Kip Williams

 Directors

 In 2012, at just 25 years of age Williams made his main stage debut directing screen legend Jack Thompson in Under Milk Wood, making him the youngest person to have directed at the Sydney Opera House.
-He has since gone on to direct over 20 productions for STC, including his multi-award winning cinema-theatre hybrid production of Suddenly Last Summer, his lauded reinterpretations of Shakespeare’s A Midsummer Night’s Dream, Julius Caesarand Romeo & Juliet, the celebrated 7 hour epic The Harp in the South Part 1 & Part 2 by Kate Mulvany, his gender flipped production of Lord of the Flies starring Mia Wasikowska, Yerin Ha and Daniel Monks, and his ongoing collaborations with actor Hugo Weaving in Brecht’s The Resistible Rise of Arturo Ui, Shakespeare’s Macbeth, and Tennessee Williams’ Cat On A Hot Tin Roof.
+He has since gone on to direct over 20 productions for STC, including his multi-award winning cinema-theatre hybrid production of Suddenly Last Summer, his lauded reinterpretations of Shakespeare’s A Midsummer Night’s Dream, Julius CaesarRomeo & Juliet and The Tempest starring Richard Roxburgh, the celebrated 7 hour epic The Harp in the South Part 1 & Part 2 by Kate Mulvany, his radical retelling of Lord of the Flies starring Mia Wasikowska, Yerin Ha and Daniel Monks, and his ongoing collaborations with actor Hugo Weaving in Brecht’s The Resistible Rise of Arturo Ui, Shakespeare’s Macbeth, and Tennessee Williams’ Cat On A Hot Tin Roof.

 Williams’ work for opera has been much lauded, including acclaimed productions for Victorian Opera, Dark MOFO, and the Biennale of Sydney.
 Williams is a longtime collaborator with Sydney Chamber Opera and their Artistic Director Jack Symmonds, having directed many of the company’s formative works.
 His radical produciton for SCO of Fausto Romitelli’s composition An Index of Metals was the first ever theatrical staging of the piece.
-His production of Handel’s Hercules was set to premiere at London’s Coliseum for English National Opera in October 2020, but was postponed due to the Covid-19 Pandemic.
+His production of Handel’s Hercules was set to premiere at London’s Coliseum for English National Opera in October 2020, but was unable to proceed due to the Covid-19 Pandemic.

 Website